dartmouth-dltg/container_management_labels/README.md

 ## Fields/Data Displayed

-The labels will display the following fields (if data is present):
+The labels will display the following fields
+(if data is present and the fields are set to display in `AppConfig['container_management_labels']`):

     Insititution Name
     Repository name